Dr. Terry Hammond

 • Video of Arthroscopic Removal Of Calcium

-• Acromioclavicular Joint Problems>
+• Acromioclavicular Joint Disease >

-• Patient Information - Acromioclavicular Joint Problems
+• Patient Information - Acromioclavicular Joint Disease

 • Video Of Arthroscopic Excision of the Acromioclavicular Joint